ecbDeveloper/ecbDeveloper/README.md

 <h2 align="left">Hi 👋!
-My name is Eduardo and I'm a fullstack Developer, from Brazil.</h2>
+My name is Eduardo and I'm a Full-Stack Developer, from Brazil.</h2>

 ###